JunMa11/AbdomenCT-1K/Semi-supervisedLearning/README.md

 ## Introduction

-This is the official baseline model for [AbdomenCT-1K: Semi-supervised Learning Benchmark](https://abdomenct-1k-semi-supervised-learning.grand-challenge.org/Home/).
 Our baseline method is derived from Noisy-Student learning method in semi-supervised image classification [1] and semi-supervised urban scene segmentation [2] tasks.
 We employ 3D nnU-Net [3] for both teacher and student models.
 It includes five main steps:

 * Step 1.
 Training a teacher model on the manually labelled data.
 * Step 2.
 Generating pseudo labels of the unlabelled data via the teacher model.